Panel Noise Contribution

 PNC | Panel Noise Contribution | Detailed acoustic analysis of a vehicle interior

 The Microflown PU-based Panel Noise Contribution is a very fast and accurate method to measure and analyse sound source locations and their contributions.
-The method a well-known methodology for an airborne Transfer Path Analysis (TPA) in an interior.
+The method is a well-known methodology for an airborne Transfer Path Analysis (TPA) in an interior.

 - Typical frequency range 40Hz - 5000Hz